terceiro/auto-apt-proxy/README.md

 # CONFIGURATION

 When your apt proxy is installed on localhost or your default gateway, it should Just Work.
-If you install is somewhere else, you can create an explicit SRV record to tell auto-apt-proxy about it.
+If you install it somewhere else, you can create an explicit SRV record to tell auto-apt-proxy about it.

 Suppose your corporate domain is "example.com", and